sitewhere/sitewhere-documentation/docs/guide/microservices/instance-management.md

 The instance management microservice is responsible for connecting to Zookeeper and creating the base tree where all other configuration data for the instance is stored.
-For more information about connectivity to Zookeeper and how the base of the configuration tree is populated, see the [Apache Zookeper configuration guide](../zookeeper-configuration.md).

 ### Instance Templates